pantherprotocol/preZKPceremony/CONTRIBUTING.md

 Calculate your contribution:

-    $ docker exec -it prezkp node build/index.js contribute -d /ceremony/old -n /ceremony/new -e "$entropy" Contribution complete.
-Please run the 'upload' subcommand.
-Next, sign the transcript in /ceremony/new/transcript.1.txt and send it to the coordinator.
+    $ docker exec -it prezkp node build/index.js contribute -d /ceremony/old -n /ceremony/new -e "$entropy"

+### Generate an attestation

+    $ docker exec -it prezkp node build/index.js attest -d /ceremony/new -t attestation.template.md

+and then edit the generated file so that it is accurate.

-### Sign your contribution
+### Sign your attestation

-Despite what it says here, it is simpler if you put the signature alongside the transcript, e.g.:
+Ideally you should generate a signature alongside the attestation, e.g.:

-    $ gpg --detach-sign --armor ceremony/new/transcript.*.txt
+    $ gpg --detach-sign --armor ceremony/new/attestation.*.md

 Even better, use [Keybase](https://keybase.io/) to cryptographically prove the link between your GPG private key and your other accounts